osmandapp/web/main/docs/user/personal/tracks.md

 - **Move**.
 You can organize your data by moving selected tracks and folders to other folders.

--**Change appearance**.
+- **Change appearance**.
 This option allows you to customize the appearance of selected tracks, making them more visible and recognizable on the map.

 - **Delete**.
 If the selected tracks or folders are no longer needed, the Delete function allows you to delete them, with the app providing confirmation options to avoid accidental deletion.